SergiyStoyan/PdfDocumentParser/README.md

 PdfDocumentParser is a .NET DLL.

-Within the repository there is SampleParser project which can be used as an example or framework for using PdfDocumentParser.
+In the repository there is SampleParser project that can be used as a sample or framework for using PdfDocumentParser.

 [More details...](https://sergeystoyan.github.io/PdfDocumentParser/#1)